Articles , Glossary

 Conversion as a key metric

-One of the core characteristics measuring the efficiency of a landing page is conversion.
-In basic terms, it is the outcome, the achieved goal which is set for the landing page.
-Conversion is the transformation of passive users into active, from reading, considering, watching and comparing to actual buying, downloading, trying, subscribing etc. Measuring conversions and improving landing pages to get this rate higher is the way to problem-solving design helping users and supporting business strategies.
+One of the core metrics for measuring a landing page’s efficiency is conversion.
+In basic terms, it is the outcome, the achieved goal, which is set for the landing page.
+Conversion is the transformation of passive users into active, from reading, considering, watching, and comparing to actual buying, downloading, trying, subscribing, etc. Measuring conversions and improving landing pages to get this rate higher is the way to problem-solving design, helping users and supporting business strategies.

 As e-commerce presents the highest diversity of landing pages now, the most frequent way of conversion is the actual purchase while the most popular call to action is “Buy”.
 However, the presence of the Internet in human life is growing constantly and plays a significant part in daily operations on professional and personal levels.
 On that ground, the variety of conversions also reflects diverse goals – except buying something, users can be called to:

-– leave the comment or share the opinion
+• leave a comment or share the opinion

 Information Architecture Techniques for Designers.